00:00

 Παϊντούσκα

-In Thrace, and among the refugees from Pontus, now living mainly in Greek Macedonia, but also among other Balkan people the long type of vertical flute (floghera) which is made of three pieces and is about one meter in length, is called gavala, gaval or kaval.
-In other areas in Greece the same instrument is called tzamara.
+In Thrace, and among refugees from Pontus now living mainly in Greek Macedonia —as well as among other Balkan peoples— the long vertical flute (flogera), made of three pieces and about one meter in length, is called gavala, gaval, or kaval.
+In other parts of Greece, the same instrument is known as the tzamara.

 Kaval